Everything about Jobs/Projects

 Setup

-The Jobs and Service Quoting extension has to be enabled by us and permissions need to be applied.
+The Projects and Service Quoting extension has to be enabled by us and permissions need to be applied.

-To explain, a "Job" is attached to one or several tasks and acts as a blanket over the tasks.
-When you view a Job, it allows you to see information about those tasks such as count of sessions (labour), whos assigned, what status they are in, any Purchase Orders or Invoices and the value attached to those.
-It will also allow you to attach documents and write notes on the Job to keep everything in one place.
+To explain, a Project is attached to one or several tasks and acts as a blanket over the tasks.
+When you view a Project, it allows you to see information about those tasks such as count of sessions (labour), who's assigned, what status they are in, any Purchase Orders or Invoices and the value attached to those.
+It will also allow you to attach documents and write notes on the Project to keep everything in one place.

 Step 1: Make sure your cost and sell technician labour rates are accurate.
 Add your rates by going to People > Users > Labour Rates.